The Daily Pennsylvanian is a student-run nonprofit.

 “Props to DePrima,” O’Brien, who finished the day with four total touchdowns, said.
 “He stepped up, produced for them … and made it a really good game.”

-With the fourth quarter winding down, Penn drove deep into Harvard territory, but opted for a run up the middle on third and 7.
-However, the effort was stopped short and junior kicker Sam Smith was unable to convert the ensuing 46-yard field goal.
-That was all the opening the Crimson needed.
+With the fourth quarter winding down, Penn drove deep into Harvard territory, but stalled after opting for a run up the middle on third and 7.
+After a false start penalty moved the ensuing field to 46 yards out, junior kicker Sam Smith was unable to convert, and that was all the opening the Crimson needed.

 With just under two minutes to go, DePrima led the Crimson down the field, eventually setting up first and goal from the Quaker five-yard line.
 From there, Harvard wound down the clock and kicker Dylan Fingersh split the uprights, securing the Crimson at least a share of the Ivy title and leaving the Quakers with a sour taste in their mouths.